 I’ll give you feedback on plot, characterisation, sentence structure, grammar, spelling, and pace.
 I’ll do this by making changes to the text itself and adding comments to certain paragraphs or words.

 I’ll be honest and I won’t beat about the bush.
 I believe it’s important to be clear and help you improve.
 My feedback will be constructive and I will mention both the good and bad.
 Otherwise, what’s the point?
 Keep an open mind and be willing to learn.
 Again, otherwise what’s the point?
 Together we can do this.

 Send me a chapter (doesn’t have to be the first chapter, but is RECOMMENDED) consisting of up to 10 double spaced Times New Roman pages.
-The story has to be a MYSTERY, but mystery can also be the subgenre.

 Remember that I reserve the right to decline work, no matter the reason.
 And please also remember that I have a day job.
 I wouldn’t do this if I didn’t have the time, but please be respectful of the fact that this is not the only thing I do.
-Please also note that I typically review one chapter of a manuscript, but we can always discuss your needs.

 If you are unsure about whether or not we’ll be a good fit, send me one page on which I will give feedback.
 Regardless of the fact that this is a trial, please pitch your novel in the email; mention plot, the most important characters, and anything specific you’d like me to focus on.